neuralmagic/sparsify/docs/optim-levels-guide.md

 ### Training-Aware Optim Levels

-Given that training aware is applied while training, the sparsity ranges are increased as compared to one shot since accuracy recovery is easier at higher sparsities.
+Given that Training-Aware is applied while training, the sparsity ranges are increased as compared to One-Shot since accuracy recovery is easier at higher sparsities.
 The specific ranges are the following:

 - optim-level == 0.0: no sparsification is applied and the input model is returned as a baseline test case.